Green's function representations for Marchenko imaging without up/down decomposition: Acknowledgements

 \section{Acknowledgements}

-We thank Marcin Dukalski and Mert Sinan Recep Kiraz for their comments, which helped us sharpen the message.
+We thank Marcin Dukalski, Mert Sinan Recep Kiraz and two anonymous reviewers for their comments, which helped us sharpen the message.
 This work has received funding from the European Union's Horizon 2020 research and innovation programme: European Research Council (grant agreement 742703).